jurgen-kluft/csdk/README.md

 - Windows; provides information about Visual Studio and the Windows SDK
 - Linux; provides information about Clang
 - macOS; provides information about Clang
+- Espressif; provides information about the Espressif toolchain for Esp32 and Esp8266

 ## Windows